vespa-engine/documentation/en/pyvespa/connect-to-vespa-instance.md

-We can then retrieve specific information from the hit list thorugh the `query_result.hits` or access the entire Vespa response through `query_result.json`.
+We can then retrieve specific information from the hit list through the `query_result.hits` or access the entire Vespa response through `query_result.json`.

 ```python